-RBHA, are required to monitor, review, and perform programmatic, administrative, quality improvement and fiscal accountability and oversight functions on a regular basis with all subcontractors.
-If the RBHA is a direct provider of services, DBH is responsible for the oversight functions for the services provided directly by the RBHA.
+The RBHA is required to monitor, review, and perform programmatic, administrative, quality improvement, and fiscal accountability and oversight functions regularly with all subcontractors.
+If the RBHA is a direct provider of services, the DBH is responsible for the oversight functions for the services provided directly by the RBHA.

-- 1. Network review to promote an appropriate array of services/continuum of care within the RBHA The following factors should be continuously reviewed to determine the RBHA's continued capacity for providing an appropriate array of services/continuum of care:

-- a.
-Demographics of RBHA

-- b.
-Target population to be served

-- c.
-Adult/youth mix of services

-- d.
-Access to consumers with health disparities

-- e.
-Utilization by levels of care and by service

-- f.
-Capacity and waitlist data

-- g.
-Provider denial of service information - 3.
-Evaluation of service delivery Systematic evaluation of provider service delivery assists the RBHA in determining whether to retain/recontract with a currently contracted provider of services.
-Contractor retention is to be determined through a performance review that at a minimum includes the following: - a.
-Evidence of continued capacity to provide behavioral health services as outlined in enrollment process and compliance with state/national accreditation standards. - b.
+- 1. Network review to promote an appropriate array of services/continuum of care within the RBHA The following factors should be continuously reviewed to determine the RBHA's continued capacity to provide an appropriate array of services/continuum of care: - a.
+Demographics of the RBHA - b.
+Target population(s) to be served - c.
+Mix of adult and youth services - d.
+Access for consumers with health disparities - e.
+Utilization by levels of care and service - f.
+Capacity and waitlist data - g.
+Provider denial of service information - 2.
+Evaluation of service delivery Systematic evaluation of provider service delivery assists the RBHA in determining whether to retain/recontract with a currently contracted service provider.
+Contractor retention is to be determined through a performance review that includes the following at a minimum: - a.
+Evidence of continued capacity to provide behavioral health services as outlined in the enrollment process and compliance with state/national accreditation standards. - b.
 Provider audit performance, as outlined in the audit manual; - c.
 Consumer satisfaction; - d.
 Compliance with information reporting to DBH; - e.
-On-site visit consistent with current enrollment standards; - f.
-Inclusion of consumers in development, implementation, and evaluation of services. - 4.
+Inclusion of consumers in development, implementation, and evaluation of services. - 3.
 External monitoring process The RBHA will use internal and external measures for oversight of services purchased through the contract between DBH and the RBHA.
 These measures are performed by entities outside of the Nebraska Behavioral Health System (NBHS), and include as appropriate: - a.
-Annual fiscal audit as conducted by a certified public accountant, if deemed necessary according to state law, and - b.
-Maintenance of accreditation by a nationally recognized accrediting body if deemed necessary by state law. - c.
-Information provided by or through federal funding agencies or federal monitoring visits. - 5.
+Annual fiscal audit conducted by a certified public accountant, if deemed necessary according to federal and/or state law, and - b.
+Maintenance of accreditation by a nationally recognized accrediting body, if deemed necessary by state law. - c.
+Information provided by, or through, federal funding agencies or federal monitoring visits - 4.
 Internal measures performed by entities within NBHS The RBHA will use internal measures for oversight of services purchased through the contract between DBH and the RBHA, and include as appropriate: - a.
 Services purchased verifications (unit/expense reimbursement).
 The services purchased verification will verify that a unit of service billed was provided to a consumer by a consumer file review.
-In addition, the verification will ensure that funds used to reimburse service providers for mental health and substance use disorder services are used to pay for services for consumers who meet clinical eligibility criteria, who meet financial eligibility criteria and a citizen attestation is on file for all non-emergency services. - b.
-Program fidelity reviews The program fidelity review will monitor compliance with the services definition and other state regulatory guidelines.
+In addition, the verification will ensure that funds used to reimburse service providers for mental health and substance use disorder services are used to pay for services for consumers who meet clinical eligibility criteria, financial eligibility criteria and have a citizenship attestation on file for all non-emergency services.

+b.
+Program fidelity reviews - The program fidelity review will monitor compliance with the service definition and other state regulatory guidelines.

-6. Internal controls (self-review & monitoring)
+5. Internal controls (self-review & monitoring)